 - swelling, sometimes with heat or redness

-- your symptoms do not improve within a few weeks
+- you have injured a joint and your symptoms do not improve within a few weeks

 - you're in a lot of pain

-- you think you have ruptured (torn) a tendon
+- you think you have ruptured a tendon

-A GP may prescribe a stronger painkiller or suggest you use a NSAID cream or gel on your skin to ease pain.
+If you need treatment for tendonitis a GP may prescribe a stronger painkiller or suggest you use an ibuprofen gel on your skin to ease the pain.

 If the pain is severe, lasts a long time, or your movement is limited, you may be referred for physiotherapy.
-You can also choose to book appointments privately.
+You can also see a physiotherapist privately.

 If physiotherapy does not help, you may be referred to a doctor who specialises in muscles and bones (orthopaedic specialist) or a local musculoskeletal clinic.